mlflow/mlflow/docs/source/tracking.rst

 ``wasbs://<container>@<storage-account>.blob.core.windows.net/<path>``.
-MLflow expects Azure Storage access credentials in the ``AZURE_STORAGE_CONNECTION_STRING``, ``AZURE_STORAGE_ACCESS_KEY`` environment variables or having your credentials configured such that the `DefaultAzureCredential() <https://github.com/Azure/azure-sdk-for-python/tree/azure-storage-blob_12.7.0/sdk/identity/azure-identity#defaultazurecredential>`_. class can pick them up.
+MLflow expects Azure Storage access credentials in the ``AZURE_STORAGE_CONNECTION_STRING``, ``AZURE_STORAGE_ACCESS_KEY`` environment variables or having your credentials configured such that the `DefaultAzureCredential()
+<https://docs.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python>`_. class can pick them up.
 The order of precedence is:
 #. ``AZURE_STORAGE_CONNECTION_STRING``
 #. ``AZURE_STORAGE_ACCESS_KEY``
 #. ``DefaultAzureCredential()``
 You must set one of these options on both your client application and your MLflow tracking server.
+Also, you must run ``pip install azure-storage-blob`` separately (on both your client and the server) to access Azure Blob Storage.
-Finally, if you want to use DefaultAzureCredential, you must ``pip install azure-identity`` to access the storage;
+Finally, if you want to use DefaultAzureCredential, you must ``pip install azure-identity``;
-MLflow does not declare a dependency on this package by default.
+MLflow does not declare a dependency on these packages by default.

 Google Cloud Storage
 ^^^^^^^^^^^^^^^^^^^^